ukgovdatascience/rap_companion/docs/06-version_control.md

 #  git pull
 ```

-4. Create your new feature branch to work on:
+4. Create your new feature branch to work on and get to work:

 ```r
 #  git checkout -b feature/post_name
 ```

-5. Squash your commits if appropriate, then push your new branch to Github.
+5. [Squash your commits](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git) if appropriate, then push your new branch to Github.
+You will want to squash all commits together associated with one discrete piece of work (e.g. coding one function).

 ```r
 #  git push origin feature/post_name -u
 ```

-6. On Github create a pull request and ask a colleague to review your changes before merging with the `master` branch (you can assign a reviewer in the PR page on Github).
+6. On Github create a [pull request](https://help.github.com/articles/about-pull-requests/) and ask a colleague to review your changes before merging with the `master` branch (you can assign a reviewer in the PR page on Github).

-7. If accepted you're new feature will have been merged on Github.
+7. If accepted (and it passes all necessary checks) you're new feature will have been merged on Github.
 Fetch these changes locally.

 ```r